london-coder/NationalArchives/README.md

 Can you please check in the code in a github repository and send us the link to it?

 If you have any questions, please send them to us.

+## Notes
+To exercise the code, use sbt in the root folder that contains the repository.
+This solution was implemented in Scala and uses Scalatest and sbt project layout.
+It was possible to include alternative 'style' of solution using libraries eg Apache Spark Dataframe, or other Scala CSV parser / writer libraries.
+These choices were not made to keep the solution simple and for a more expedient completion.

+### Additional information
+The solution should perhaps have 'overwritten' the original CSV file, but this was not done in order that the reviewers could simply check the faulty file against the corrected file.
+The source file and the output file are located relative to the project structure in a src/resources folder.
+This was, again, to simplify and expedite the solution.
+The classpath could have been searched for the CSV resource, or the location of the data files could be passed into and instance of the application as a parameter.
+This would be easy to achieve.